MoatLab/WARP-FAST26-AE/README.md

    * Two steps for setup the env.This is the basic experiment setup for WARP.
        1. Launch the VM(script in `build-femu` dir)
        2. Launch the exp script(this repo) to run the experiments.
-   * Two file will be needed for figure plotting.
+   * Two files will be needed for figure plotting.
        1. `nvmeX_waf_1sec.txt` (or `samsung_waf_1sec.txt` by `5.get_waf.sh` script)
        2. `log` file.
-This located in outside of the VM, in `build-femu` directory.
+This is located outside of the VM, in `build-femu` directory.

 In here, `sudo ./run_fdp_RU256.sh` (or `sudo nohup ./run_fdp_RU256.sh &`) to launch the VM.
 This is equivalent to WARP-A. Make sure your VM is using libnvme 1.5 and fio 3.36(`pkg-config --modversion libnvme` and `fio --version`).
 GC policy is greedy.
 <img width="949" height="309" alt="image" src="https://github.com/user-attachments/assets/048e4edf-cca7-498d-bb84-961938b396a5" />

 - Instruction map for the fio experiments.
-Each line approximately takes 2-5 hours for the single experiment run.
-For every run, two file will be collected. `nvmeX_waf_1sec.txt`(VM inside) and `log`(VM outside, `build-femu`).
+Each line approximately takes 2-5 hours for a single experiment run.
+For every run, two files will be collected. `nvmeX_waf_1sec.txt`(VM inside) and `log`(VM outside, `build-femu`).
 - **VM** specifies which femu script should be launched.
 - **1stream/2stream/3stream** is the experiment name corresponding to the paper.
 - **log/nvme0_waf_1sec.txt** is needed for plotting.
 Recommend using `rsync` to get *nvme0_waf_1sec.txt*.
 Explain in later section.